 - Recognize and call out when it is going well.
 It may seem obvious, but it’s easy not to notice when all is moving along smoothly.
 When children are completing their homework tasks on time, for example, a short, specific call out is all that’s needed: “I notice you completed your homework today on your own in the time we agreed upon.
 Yes!
 Excellent.”

 - Recognize small steps along the way.
 Don’t wait for the big accomplishments – like the full bedtime routine to go smoothly – in order to recognize effort.
 Remember that your recognition can work as a tool to promote more positive behaviors.
 Find small ways your child is making an effort and let them know you see them.

 - Build celebrations into your routine.
 For example, after getting through your bedtime routine, snuggle together and read before bed.
-Or in the morning, once ready for school, take a few minutes to watch a favorite cartoon together.
-Include hugs, high fives, and fist bumps in your repertoire of ways to appreciate one another.
+Or, in the morning once ready for school, take a few minutes to watch a favorite cartoon together.
+Include hugs, high fives, and fist bumps as ways to appreciate one another.